 In the winter, treats serve as a substitute source of nutrients for the plants they love to eat, which are hibernating and buried in snow.
 It keeps them preoccupied during winter, hydrated and cool in the summer.

-Now there are plenty of chicken treats out there available for purchase, but your chooks can also eat certain types of human food.
+Now there is plenty of chicken treats out there available for purchase, but your chooks can also eat certain types of human food.
 You can make the treats yourself by using ingredients already found in your kitchen.
-It’s a great way to make use of excess food (instead of throwing them to the trash) and save money!
+It’s a great way to make use of excess food (instead of throwing them in the trash) and save money!

 If you are new to raising chickens or are looking for new ideas, this list will help.
 So keep scrolling and learn the different ways you can keep your chooks entertained and healthy with treats!

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer

 Frozen Muffin Treats

 For a quick and easy summer treat, put a little amount of corn kernel in each muffin cup and add water.
 Keep in the freezer for a couple of hours and that’s it!
 You can also do this idea using various ingredients.
 (See the list of foods chickens CAN and CANNOT eat below this page.)

 You can farm your own mealworms.
 There are some articles and guides available online to learn how to do it.
 But if you want, you can simply buy packs of mealworm treats.